Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

     # Specify aks cluster related information.
 THIS IS BEING DEPRECATED.
     aksClusterConfiguration:
         apiServerAddress: <aks-api-server-address>

-    # Setting brownfield.enabled to "true" will create an AzureIngressProhibitedTarget CRD.
-    # This blacklist all hostnames and paths, prohibiting AGIC from applying config for any of them.
-    # Use "kubectl get AzureIngressProhibitedTargets" to view and change prohibited targets
-    brownfield:
-        enabled: false
     ```

     **NOTE:** The `<identity-resource-id>` and `<identity-client-id>` are the properties of the Azure AD Identity you